xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If connection\_num is not valid, SQL.RETRIEVE.TO.FILE returns the
     > \#VALUE\! error value.

->
+> &nbsp;

-Destination    specifies the name and path of the file where the results should be placed.
+Destination&nbsp;&nbsp;&nbsp;&nbsp;specifies the name and path of the file where the results should be placed.
 SQL.RETRIEVE.TO.FILE will open the specified file and fill it with the entire result set.

   - > The format of the data in the file will be compatible with the
     > Microsoft Excel ".CSV" format.
 The overall format will be that